 - Oct 26 11am EDT : Drs.
 Linden Parkes and Alex Fornito on Review and comparison of retrospective motion correction strategies

-- Oct 12 11am EST : Dr. Thomas T. Liu : “Noise contributions to the fMRI signal: An Overview” [Paper]
+- Oct 12 11am EST : Dr. Thomas T. Liu : on a fundamental topic of lack of clear boundary between signal vs. noise based on his paper titled: “Noise contributions to the fMRI signal: An Overview” [Paper]

 - Oct 6th 11am EDT: Dr. Paul Wighton on “Overview of perspective motion detection and correction methods in neuroimaging“

 - Sep 20th 11am EDT: Dr. Jean Chen on “Revisit QC standards for resting-state fMRI?“

 - Sep 14th 11am EDT: Dr. Rasmus Birn on “The influence of motion and Physiological noise on fMRI: QC, the latest solutions, and ongoing challenges“

 - Sep 6th 11am EDT: Dr. Antoine Lutti on “Restoring statistical validity in group analyses of motion-corrupted MRI data” [preprint]

 - Aug 24, 11am EDT : Dr. Aaron Oliver-Taylor (GoldStandardPhantoms.com) and Dr. Richard Mallozzi (PhantomLab.com) on Phantoms, Quality Assurance (QA) and Commercial Solutions

 - Aug 19, 11am EST : Dr. Jamie L. Hanson on how “Variations in Structural MRI Quality Significantly Impact Commonly-Used Measures of Brain Anatomy” [Talk Video] [Paper]